 New conventions will be in place.
 The classes you expect to have with the professors you want to learn from will take three forms this fall - in-person, blended, and remote.
 Large gatherings will be out; smaller in-person gatherings that allow for six feet of physical distancing will be in.

-There will be smiles when someone tells a joke, even if required face coverings make them a little difficult to see.
-When you're in class, you will be asked to sit in the same seat at every class meeting throughout the semester (so that if someone tests positive for COVID-19, contact tracing will be easier and more effective).
+When you're in class, you will be asked to sit in the same seat at every class meeting throughout the semester (to enable more efficient contact tracing).

-Over the summer, NYU faculty and staff are at work developing ways to bring you robust and vibrant experiences in the coming year that will engage you intellectually both inside and outside the classroom, even as we are at work on plans to keep each other safe.
+That said, we’re committed to bringing you robust and vibrant experiences in the coming year that will engage you intellectually both inside and outside the classroom, even as we work to keep each other safe.

-All the members of our NYU community are required to wear face coverings that cover your nose and mouth when on NYU property or in NYU facilities, and you are strongly encouraged to wear them at all times when outside of your home.
-The University is procuring a substantial supply of masks, but encourages all students, faculty, researchers, and employees to have and use your own face coverings or masks.
+All NYUers must wear face coverings when on NYU property or in NYU facilities, and are encouraged to wear them at all times when outside of home.
+While you should use your own face coverings, NYU also has PPE supplies you can access if needed.

 Students and faculty are encouraged to meet in-person in one-on-one meetings, as long as 6 ft physical distancing is maintained and masks are worn.
 If these public health measures cannot be followed, the University encourages virtual meetings.